History

 Start of third party patent licensing activity

-From an Italian company, to an international Group
+From an Italian to an international company

 1997

-From an Italian company, to an international Group
+From an Italian to an international company

 Sisvel Today